PSU-ICDS/icds_docs/docs/getting-started/glossary.md

 Think of a node as a complete server dedicated to running jobs.
 Multiple jobs can run on one node if resources allow.
 Example > “Your job is running on node `submit03`”

-## Processor
+## CPU
-A processor (or CPU, Central Processing Unit) is the hardware component within a node responsible for executing computational tasks.
-A single processor contains multiple cores, each capable of running independent threads.
+The CPU (also called processor) is the hardware component within a node responsible for executing computational tasks.
+A single CPU contains multiple cores, each capable of running independent threads.
 For example, a node with two processors, each with 32 cores, provides 64 cores total.

 ## Core
 A Core is a single processing unit within a CPU.
 Modern CPUs have multiple cores (e.g., 64 cores per node).